13 Steps to Stop Making Excuses and Take Responsibility

 However, it is also important to remember that you don't lose everything when you fail.
 Failure just means that things are not going the way you expected them to go and you need to remain flexible to get back on track.
 So, if you make excuses to reduce your risk of failing, it means you are never trying anything new.

 One way to help you overcome your fear of failure is to embrace the idea that making mistakes and failing is actually a good thing.
 For more this, read this article that provides a 7-step process on how to learn from your mistakes.

 The fear of uncertainty means that you are worrying about unknown future events or circumstances that could come your way.
-People fear uncertainty because they don't have enough experience to give them confidence.
+Uncertainty makes people uncomfortable because they don't have enough experience to give them confidence.